Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: Simulation Results and Discussions

 \subsubsection{COST2100 Indoor/Outdoor datasets}

-To further verify the feasibility of our MTL-based mode, we conduct the experiments on the widely-used CSI dataset generated by the COST2100 channel model with Indoor/Outdoor scenarios.
-We use the same dataset in \cite{2018CsiNet}, where the simulation settings are as follows: The BS is positioned at the center of a square area with lengths of 20m and 400m for indoor and outdoor scenarios, respectively, whereas the UEs are randomly placed in the square area per sample.
+We conduct experiments on the CSI dataset generated by the COST2100 channel model with Indoor/Outdoor scenarios to further verify the feasibility of our MTL-based mode.
+The dataset used in \cite{2018CsiNet} is employed, with the BS positioned at the center of a square area with lengths of 20m and 400m for indoor and outdoor scenarios, respectively, while the UEs are randomly placed in the square area per sample.
 We also analyze the CSI feature distribution of the COST2100 Indoor/Outdoor datasets.
-In Fig. \ref{fig:cost-correlation}, the first 1000 samples are randomly taken from the Indoor dataset, and the last 1000 samples are taken from the Outdoor dataset.
-The difference in feature distribution mainly comes from the large difference in delay distribution between the two scenarios, in which the distance between UE and BS is within a range of 20 m in the Indoor scenario, whereas the range enlarges to 200 m in the Outdoor scenario.
-There is no significant difference in the distribution of angular features, because the sampling area does not involve any azimuth information (BS is centered in the sampling area).
-The sample correlation of the Indoor dataset is higher than that of the Outdoor dataset, which also explains why the same NN always has better performance on the Indoor dataset than on the Outdoor dataset.
+Fig. \ref{fig:cost-correlation} shows that the first 1000 samples were randomly taken from the Indoor dataset, and the last 1000 samples were taken from the Outdoor dataset.
+The difference in feature distribution mainly comes from the large difference in delay distribution between the two scenarios.
+In the Indoor scenario, the distance between UE and BS is within a range of 20 m, whereas the range enlarges to 200 m in the Outdoor scenario.
+There is no significant difference in the distribution of angular features because the sampling area does not involve any azimuth information (BS is centered in the sampling area).
+The sample correlation of the Indoor dataset is higher than that of the Outdoor dataset, which also explains why the same NN always performs better on the Indoor dataset than on the Outdoor dataset.